TusharKesarwani/Front-End-Projects/Projects/Dictionary_WebApp/README.md

 # Project Info
 This is a web application that offers users a convenient way to search for word definitions and related information.
 It serves as a comprehensive dictionary, providing access to a vast collection of words and their meanings.
-This repository contains all the necessary code and resources to deploy and run the Dictionary Website.
+This repository contains all the necessary code and resources to deploy and run the Dictionary web application.

 # Features
 - Word Search: Users can enter a word in the search bar and retrieve its meaning.